shawnbrown/datatest/docs/reference/datatest-core.rst

 behavior.

 The ``&`` operator can be used to create an *intersection* of acceptance criteria.
-In the following example, :meth:`allowed.missing` and :meth:`allowed.limit` are combined into a single acceptance that accepts up to five Missing differences:
+In the following example, :meth:`accepted.missing` and :meth:`accepted.limit` are combined into a single acceptance that accepts up to five Missing differences:

 .. code-block:: python
     :emphasize-lines: 3

-    from datatest import validate, allowed
+    from datatest import validate, accepted

-    with allowed.missing() & allowed.limit(5):
+    with accepted.missing() & accepted.limit(5):
         validate(..., ...)

 The ``|`` operator can be used to create *union* of acceptance criteria.
-In the following example, :meth:`allowed.deviation` and :meth:`allowed.percent` are combined into a single acceptance that accepts Deviations of ±10 as well as Deviations of ±5%:
+In the following example, :meth:`accepted.deviation` and :meth:`accepted.percent` are combined into a single acceptance that accepts Deviations of ±10 as well as Deviations of ±5%:

 .. code-block:: python
     :emphasize-lines: 3

-    from datatest import validate, allowed
+    from datatest import validate, accepted

-    with allowed.deviation(10) | allowed.percent(0.05):
+    with accepted.deviation(10) | accepted.percent(0.05):
         validate(..., ...)

 And composed acceptances, themselves, can be composed to define